100sun/network/README.md

   + LAN delay = μs

 => total delay = 2s * 0.6 + μs * 0.4 ≈ >1.2s

-#### proxy server

-web caches = proxy server

-* what is proxy server?
-  + client for origin server
-  + server for client
-* ex? - HTTP request/response
-  + client <-> proxy server <-> origin server
-  + if same request: client <-> proxy server
-* why web caching?
-  + to reduce overhead of origin server
-  + to reduce response time for client
-  + to support more users for the origin server
-  + to reduce traffic of external server on an institution's access link for local ISP

 ### 3. Conditional GET